Database Sharding: When and How

 When to shard

-Most teams shard too early; the operational cost is high.
+- Operational cost.
+Most teams shard too early and pay the operational cost without the scale benefit.

 Four sharding patterns